On the large deviation rate function for the empirical measures of reversible jump Markov processes: Assumptions

 \section{Assumptions}

 Our first assumption is that the Polish state space $S$ is compact.
-While compactness is not needed, it allows us to focus on the novel features of the problem.
-For standard techniques to deal with the non-compact case see, e.g., \cite{donvar3}.
+While compactness is not needed, it lets us focus on the novel features of the problem.
+For standard techniques to deal with the noncompact case see, for example, \cite{donvar3}.

-A construction of Markov jump processes was given in the Introduction, and we continue to use the notation introduced there.
+A construction of Markov jump processes was given in the \hyperref[intro]{Introduction}, and we continue to use the notation introduced there.
 The jump intensity $q$ in (\ref{generator}) is assumed to be continuous on $S$, and there exist $0<K_{1}\leq K_{2}<\infty$ such that

+Reversibility seems necessary to obtain an explicit formula for the rate function, and we will make such an assumption.
+Recall that $\mathcal {D}$ is the domain of $\mathcal{L}$.